apache/nuttx/README.txt

 INSTALLATION
 ^^^^^^^^^^^^

+Download and Unpack:

   Download and unpack the NuttX tarball.
 If you are reading this, then you have probably already done that.
 After unpacking, you will end up with a directory called nuttx-version (where version is the NuttX version number).
 You might want to rename that directory nuttx to match the various instructions in the documentation and some scripts in the source tree.

   That nuttx build directory should reside in a path that contains no spaces in the higher level directory names.
 For example, under Cygwin, your home directory might be formed from your first and last names like: "/home/First Last".
 That will cause strange errors when the make system tries to build.

-[Actually, that is probably not to difficult to fix.
+  [Actually, that problem is probably not to difficult to fix.
 Some Makefiles probably just need some pathes within double quotes]

+A Note about Header Files:

+  NuttX compiles without using the standard header files that are distributed with your toolchain.
+That is correct behavior in most cases because the header files bundled with your toolchain (such as stdio.h) are probably not correct for use with NuttX.
+Certain header files, such as setjmp.h, may be needed from your toolchain.
+  In that case, one solution is to copy that file from your toolchain into the NuttX include directory.
+If you prefer to use the stdint.h and stdbool.h header files from your toolchain, those could be copied too.
+Using most other header files from your toolchain would probably cause errors.

 CONFIGURING NUTTX
 ^^^^^^^^^^^^^^^^^